 Fixed, wall-mounted units provide continuous protection.
 These devices are perfect for an indoor poultry farm.
 If the levels of ammonia pass the preset threshold, the unit will alarm and automatically trigger the ventilation system.

-How Does an Ammonia Gas Sensor Work?
+How Does an Ammonia Gas Detector Work?

 The gas reacts with a working electrode, triggering an electrochemical redox reaction.
 The generated current is proportional to the detected gas level.